 Students gain practical experience working in a legal environment under the supervision of an attorney or other qualified professional for a minimum of 144 hours.
 In addition, students meet one hour weekly to discuss legal office experiences and ethical considerations, learn effective job search techniques, and develop professional image.
+Prerequisite(s): 110-101 Paralegal & Legal Ethic, Intro and (110-114 Administration of Estates or 110-168 Criminal Law-Paralegal) and (110-103 Civil Litigation II and 110-105 Legal Writing)

-Prerequisite(s): and (110-103 Civil Litigation II and 110-105 Legal Writing) Restricted to students admitted to the following program(s): Paralegal, Paralegal Post-Baccalaureate, Paralegal Post-Baccalaureate
+Restricted to students admitted to the following program(s): Paralegal, Paralegal Post-Baccalaureate